 This epistolary novel follows Charlie as he begins his first year of high school immediately following the suicide of his best friend.
 Losing his most trusted companion, Charlie is introverted and isolated but begins to open up as he makes friends and connections with a group of students.

-Much like in The Outsiders, this novel follows teenagers in an honest and straightforward way and really draws to attention some of the struggles that young people can face.
+This novel follows teenagers in an honest and straightforward way and really draws to attention some of the struggles that young people can face.

 Covering themes like sexual assault, drug use, homosexuality, and mental illness, The Perks of Being a Wallflower has certainly been met with its fair share of controversy, much like SE Hinton’s debut novel.